Rowan-Dongen/GameTracker/README.md

 - This is the repository for my embedded project.

 # Game Tracker
-- The game tracker allowes you to track the score of games using an arduino and various sensors and actuators/displays
+The game tracker allowes you to track the score of games using an arduino and various sensors and actuators/displays.
-- This
--

 # Currently supported games
 - Darts 🎯